 Our Leadership Anchors are habits and hacks you can use to establish a foundation for your leadership.
-With the right anchors in place and used well, you are better able to apply your unique talents and style to the challenge of delivering results reliably by leading others.
+With the right anchors in place, you and your team have the security to apply everyone's unique talents, energies, and style to the challenge of delivering results reliably in a challenging environment.

 Click on the articles listed below for ideas, tips, and tools you can use right now.

 Take Me to Your Leader

 To find a leader, most look up the organization chart to those with titles like supervisor, manager, or executive.
 Experience though teaches an important lesson: becoming the "boss" doesn’t make anyone a leader.
 Read More

 Sustaining quality relationships with your remote team is a challenge.
 Out of sight is too easily out of mind.
 You must make these connections happen and handle them well when you do.
 Regular, one on one meetings and the right questions can help.
 Read More

 Working at a distance presents new, unique challenges that can impair individual and team performance.
 Leaders of remote teams need to understand these challenges, watch for them, and respond effectively.
 Read More

 You must be ready to act on what you see problems that corrode the coordination and collaboration essential in your remote team.
 These tips will help you be more observant and proactive when your team needs attention.
 Read More